Summary

 – END OF SUMMARY –

 This article is essentially a compilation of quotes from Bishop Rowan Williams’ 2001 book1Arius, Heresy & Tradition and Bishop RPC Hanson’s 1981 book2The Search for the Christian Doctrine of God – The Arian Controversy 318-381.
-In this article, I refer to Rowan Williams as RW and to Richard Hanson as RH.
+In this article, I refer to Rowan Williams as RW and Richard Hanson as RH.

 Origen was a third-century theologian and probably the most influential theologian of the first three centuries.
 “The great majority of the Eastern clergy (at the Council of Nicaea) were ultimately disciples of Origen” (bible.ca).
+However, the Council of Constantinople, in 553 A.D., declared Origen a heretic.
+Perhaps, therefore:

 “Marcellus of Ancyra, in attacking Asterius and Narcissus of Neronias, Eusebius of Caesarea and Paulinus of Tyre (certain leading Arians), had accused them of being under the baleful influence of Origen” (RH, 61).